decoderon007/azure-pipelines-tasks-terraform/src/plan-summary-tab/README.md

 2. Run `npm run compile:test` to compile the tab with test data
 3. If using VSCode you can use the Run/Debug Launch command `debug:test - summary tab - Chrome`
     - Alternatively you can open the `./dist/plan-summary-tab/plan-summary-tab.html` file in a browser of your choice
+    - The debugger will use default remote debugging port 9222.
-    - For breakpoints to be enabled you will need to launch Chrome with the `--remote-debugging-port=9222` command line option.
+    To enable remote debugging in Chrome, launch Chrome with the `--remote-debugging-port=9222` command line option.

     For more information on this CLI option consult the `Debugger for Chrome` VSCode extension.

 A Chrome browser with the plan summary tab will open.